Key takeaways

 Crafting the right budget for you means finding a balance between being able to afford your lifestyle now while saving for your future later — without feeling like you’re depriving yourself.
 So don’t be afraid to adjust your figures as your goals shift.
 After all, your life will change over time, and so should your budget.

-Taking a look at your budget once a year is a good habit to get into.
 You’ll also want to revisit your budget when you experience life and career changes—like adding a child or getting a new job—to adjust for added expenses or additional income to work with.

 Other budgeting tips